-Most virtual event platforms include live stream and pre-recorded sessions, multimedia presentations, virtual networking tools, and in some cases, virtual exhibition spaces and exhibitor booths.
-These achieve some of the goals of a typical physical event or conference.
+Most virtual event platforms include live stream and pre-recorded sessions, multimedia presentations, and virtual networking tools.
+In some cases, they even include virtual exhibition spaces and exhibitor booths.
+These features achieve some of the goals of a typical physical event or conference.

-For software companies looking to demonstrate their products or give attendees the ability to try these for themselves, moving to a virtual event is more complicated.
+However, for software companies looking to give attendees the ability to try out software for themselves, moving to a virtual event is more complicated.

-From our experience, virtual classrooms are the best way to do this.
-In virtual tech classrooms, virtual presenters can hold demonstrations of live environments with virtual attendees.
+In our experience, running cloud-based IT labs in a virtual classroom is the best way to do this.
+In virtual classrooms, presenters can hold demonstrations of live environments with virtual attendees.

-Using virtual classroom technology, presenters can guide attendees through a business use case for their product, and give them the ability to test drive the product themselves.
-When using a platform for this, presenters can provide ‘over-the-shoulder’ assistance to attendees and give instant feedback.
+Using virtual IT labs technology, presenters can guide attendees through a business use case for their product.
+Attendees can also test drive the product themselves.
+In addition, presenters can provide ‘over-the-shoulder’ assistance to attendees and give instant feedback.

-This results in event attendees experiencing an interactive session, that they otherwise would not have experienced via a typical webinar or multimedia presentation.
+Because of this, event attendees gain hands-on experience in an interactive session, that could not have been achieved via a typical webinar or multimedia presentation.

-At Heropa, we firmly believe that in order for your virtual event to be a success, you need virtual labs.
-Our virtual labs platform can help you achieve this.
+At Heropa, we firmly believe that you need virtual IT labs in order for your virtual event to be a success.
+Our high performance platform can help you achieve this.